OASIS Support in Xic

 • By default, all strings are saved locally as strings, i.e., no indirection is used, so there are no <name> records.
 This can be changed with the OasWriteNameTab variable (see below), which is connected to check boxes in the Conversion pop-ups.

 • By default, no REPETITION records are generaged for <geometry> records.
 If the OasWriteRep variable or the corresponding check box is set, REPETITION record types may be generated.
-This option attempts to recognize arrays of identical objects when writing OASIS files from memory.
+This option attempts to recognize arrays of identical objects when writing OASIS files.

 • The following record types are not generated by Xic: CIRCLE, XNAME, XELEMENT, XGEOMETRY.